 I don’t like that they hide prices sometimes by saying “Price on demand” and it is more of an art network really as sometimes you will see “not for sale” too.

 Join for free here.

-Artful Home is online gallery of contemporary art, blown glass, fine furniture, art jewelry and apparel and many other styles and mediums.
-For me, it is less for artists and more for all kind of decoration, hand-made and craft art.
+Artful Home is an online gallery of contemporary art, blown glass, fine furniture, art jewelry and apparel, and many other styles and mediums.
+For me, it is less for artists and more for all kinds of decoration, hand-made and craft art.

-They already exists for 30 years, which means they really know how to sell your pieces and help you promote your art (they have strong email campaigns, real catalogue and some extra tools).
+They already existed for 30 years, which means they know how to sell your pieces and help you promote your art (they have strong email campaigns, a real catalog, and some extra tools).

 - Application fee: $35

 It may be not a good option for an artist who just started the journey, but if you have a large product line, the costs may be acceptable.

 Artfuly seems to no longer have its website artfuly.com and is mainly present on Instagram.
 To showcase your pieces you can simply email them: email@example.com.

 In addition to the website and social media, they publish artists in their magazines.

 I was checking the information in April 2021 and it seems like they slowed down during 2021, but normally they charge a yearly membership fee (52 euros) and a 25% commission fee.